China's foreign ministry says Peng Shuai case should not be politicized – KION546

 By Helen Regan, CNN

-China’s Ministry of Foreign Affairs said on Tuesday it hoped “malicious speculation” about tennis star Peng Shuai’s well-being and whereabouts would stop, and that her case should not be politicized.
+China’s Ministry of Foreign Affairs said on Tuesday the government hoped “malicious speculation” about tennis star Peng Shuai’s well-being and whereabouts would stop, and that her case should not be politicized.

-Zhao Lijian, spokesperson for China’s foreign ministry, repeated previous comments made to reporters, saying Peng’s situation “was not a diplomatic issue.”
+Zhao Lijian, spokesperson for China’s foreign ministry, declined to comment on whether the Chinese government will launch an investigation into Peng’s sexual assault allegations against former Vice Premier Zhang Gaoli.
+He repeated previous comments made to reporters, saying Peng’s situation “was not a diplomatic issue.”

+His comments echo those of a prominent Chinese state-run newspaper editor Tuesday.
+“Some Western forces are coercing Peng Shuai and an institution, forcing them to help demonize China’s system,” Hu Xijin, editor of nationalist tabloid the Global Times, wrote on Twitter.

-Peng, a two-time Grand Slam doubles champion and one of China’s top tennis players, publicly accused top retired Communist Party official Zhang Gaoli of coercing her into sex at his home, according to screenshots of a since-deleted social media post dated November 2.
+Peng, a two-time Grand Slam doubles champion and one of China’s top tennis players, publicly accused Zhang of coercing her into sex at his home, according to screenshots of a since-deleted social media post dated November 2.

 Her disappearance from public life for more than two weeks following the accusation prompted an outpouring of international concern, with the Women’s Tennis Association and the United Nations calling for an investigation into her allegations of sexual assault.